hamdim67/JS-101/my-projects/calculator-notes.md

 //Ask user 'Would you like to perform another calculation'?
 //Wait for input
-//If input is 'yes', start new calculation using 'continue'
+//If input is 'yes', start new calculation
 //enclose entire code in while() loop to loop back to beginning
 //If input is 'no', exit out of calculator w/ 'break'